-Garrett was suspended indefinitely without pay by the league less than 12 hours after ripping the helmet off Steelers quarterback Mason Rudolph and hitting him with it touching off a brawl in the closing seconds of Cleveland’s 21-7 win.
+Garrett was suspended indefinitely without pay by the league less than 12 hours after ripping the helmet off Steelers quarterback Mason Rudolph and hitting him with it touching off a brawl in the closing seconds of Cleveland’s 21-7 victory last Thursday night.

-Garrett was also fined an undisclosed amount for the incident.
-NFL Network reported the fine was $45,623.
+Garrett was also fined an undisclosed amount for the incident on top of the $1.14 million in salary he will lose for the remainder of the season.
+NFL Network reported the additional fine was for $45,623.

 Thrash heard Garrett’s appeal Wednesday morning in New York City.